Saranyajothy/jk-occupational-therapy/README.md

 ____

 # Vision
-The aim of my project is to create a website for my dance school with an intention to  site for dance lovers and prospective learners of dance.
-This is for children their parents and mature students who intend to learn or learning Indian classical dance.
+The aim of this project is to create a website for the Occupational therapy with an intention to assist the patient for their day to day activities.
+This is for elderly people who nedd OT service.
 # User experience
 ## The target audience
-The target audience are the students, parents or guardians who want to enrol a student into dance classes and engage more time with their children in a creative and expressive art form.

-This site will help Culture and heritage organisations, national and local authorities, universities and event management teams to search for Indian traditional dance school for a performance for their events.
+The target audience are the Elderly people, general public, gp, allied health professional, Consultant.

 ## User's journey
 A user should go through the site like a purposeful journey and to ensure this,

 - The user needs to quickly know the purpose on the site.
 - The user should be able to spontaneously and easily navigate through the site.
-- The user will know about Bharatanatyam dance school, dance school, dance classes details, venue and frequency of classes.
+- The user will know about, What is Occupational Therapy is?, How do they approach the patients, What are the services they do.
-- The user will get a lively experience of the dance form by viewing the gallery to enjoy dance pictures of students, dance costumes, postures and expressions.
+- The user will get to book an appointment for assesment and visit the OT.
-- The user will know about the skills of the dance teacher (Guru), qualifications, profile, experience and credentials.
+- The user will know about the skills of the OT, qualifications, profile, experience and credentials.
 - The user will be able to get the required information within a short span of time.
-- The user will find the information in plain and common language.
+- The user will find the information in plain and common language..
-- The user will find necessary information to enroll for dance classes.
-- The user will find options to contact the team and to make an inquiry.
+- The user will find options to contact the team and to make an inquiry and cancelation.

 # Website structure